Accident at Work? Case Law You Should Know About

 That sends many into “research mode” — in which they look at relevant case law to see what they should expect from a potential court case.

 If that’s you, we’ve saved you some trouble.
 Koh Legal Group has compiled this list of legal cases relevant to California workers who have been injured in an accident at work.
-Keep reading, or, if you need legal help, reach out to Koh Legal Group.
+Keep reading, or, if you need legal help, reach out to our team.

 Notable California Workers’ Comp Cases and What They Mean for You